samueltuoyo15/samueltuoyo15/README.md

 ### Entrepreneurial Impact
 <p align="left">
   As a backend engineer of an AI/ML startup, <a href="https://nexusbotix.io" target="_blank">Nexus Botix</a>, I was directly responsible for architecting and implementing key fintech infrastructure.
-I integrated Flutterwave for seamless and secure payment experiences, demonstrating an ability to translate complex business requirements into reliable production code.<br><br>
+I integrated Flutterwave for seamless and secure payment experiences, demonstrating an ability to translate complex business requirements into reliable production code.
 </p>

 ---